ameerhamzabeliever/Mobile-Developer-Portfolio/README.md

 Set `displayMediumBlogs` to true or false in portofolio.js to display fetched Medium blogs, defaults to true.

-## Change and customize every section according to your need.
+## Customization Guide

-#### Personalize page content in `/src/portfolio.js` & modify it as per your need.
+### Personalize page content in `/src/portfolio.js` & modify it as per your need.
 You will also need to modify `index.html` to change the title and metadata to provide accurate SEO for your personal portfolio.

 ```javascript
 /* Change this file to get your Personal Mobile Developer Portfolio */